rlancaster243/rag-system-groq-deepseek/PROJECT_SUMMARY.md

 The system is built with a carefully selected technology stack that balances performance, cost, and maintainability:

-**LLM Provider**: Groq API provides ultra-fast inference for the DeepSeek R1 Distill Llama 70B model, a reasoning-optimized language model that excels at grounded question answering.
+**LLM Provider**: Groq API provides ultra-fast inference for the Mixtral 8x7B model, a reasoning-optimized language model that excels at grounded question answering.

 **Embeddings**: The BAAI/bge-base-en-v1.5 model from sentence-transformers runs completely locally, eliminating external API dependencies and costs for embedding generation.
 This 768-dimensional embedding model is specifically optimized for retrieval tasks.